 - The appointment, compensation and oversight of the work of any registered public accounting firm employed by the College.
 The Audit Committee should meet annually with the College's audit firm to review and discuss the financial reports and related audit activities. - 2.
 Establishment of procedures for: - a.
 The receipt, retention and processing of complaints received by the College regarding accounting, internal controls and auditing matters. - b.
 The confidential, anonymous submission by employees regarding financial improprieties.
-[If "Whistleblower Protection Policy" is added to Manual, it should be crossreferenced here.]
+All provisions of the Confidential Reporting policy found in 02.07.00 apply to this section.

-Section 302\ - Certification - The President and Vice President of Administrative Services shall provide written representations to the auditor that:
+Section 302\ - Certification - The President and Executive Vice President of Finance and Administrative Services shall provide written representations to the auditor that: